 - Privacy concerns, consumers feel that brands track them online and invade their privacy by selling or lending personally identifiable information gleaned as part of normal online activities.

-- Inaccurate or, worse, untrue reviews posted online to persuade consumers to make a purchase.
+- Inaccurate or, worse, untrue reviews are posted online to persuade consumers to make a purchase.
 Consumers expect brands to not only abandon their efforts to upload fake reviews written by employees and friends but to make a strong effort to weed out inaccurate reviews before they’re published.

 - Misleading or inaccurate product descriptions.
 We’ve all had the experience of buying a product only to find it is different from the way it was described online when the product arrives.
 While consumers accepted heavily edited images in traditional media (I once spent days at a major ad agency watching an artist edit a single image in Photoshop to make the model more attractive to promote a product), we expect posts on social media reflect reality.
 We’ll accept a filter and some good lighting but we don’t want our models heavily edited or animations of the product to reflect anything but the way they really work.